NaaaaaaaaN/Haldane-KIS/README.md

 # Haldane-KIS

-This repository contains the data and code for the paper *Representing inhibition in growth kinetics: the Haldane KIS*, available in MATLAB.
+This repository contains the data and code for the paper *The unseen complexity of inhibition kinetics: the Haldane KIS*, available in MATLAB.

 ## Data